You don't ski but you love the mountains in winter? And you would like to know ten villages in the Alps to enjoy winter without skiing?

 Chamonix and its valley, an ideal destination for a non-skier

 No introduction Chamonix, the undisputed capital of mountaineering and high mountains.
-Its historic center, its museums, its sometimes very chic buildings make it a real city at the foot of the giant of the Alps, the Montblanc, whose summit can be seen from the entire city center.
+Its historic center, its museums, its sometimes very chic buildings make it a real city at the foot of the giant of the Alps, the Mont Blanc, whose summit can be seen from the entire city center.

 But the Chamonix Valley, is not limited to the city itself, nor to the natural balconies which surround it and which can be easily reached with high-performance and impressive ski lifts: Brévent, Aiguille du Midi, Flégère, Montenvers, etc. These are open to everyone in winter, even non-skiers.